elixir-tools/tableau/guides/deploying-to-github-pages.md

      url: "https://your-domain.tld"
    ```

-   For GitHub Pages sites served from `<user>.github.io/<repo>`, use the full Pages URL and optionally set `base_path: "/<repo>"` so links render correctly locally.

-4. If you serve additional assets (Tailwind, esbuild, etc.), add the corresponding Mix tasks to the `build` alias so they also run in CI.
+2. If you serve additional assets (Tailwind, esbuild, etc.), add the corresponding Mix tasks to the `build` alias so they also run in CI.

-## 2. Add the GitHub Pages workflow
+## Add the GitHub Pages workflow

 Create `.github/workflows/deploy.yml` with the following workflow.
 It installs Erlang/OTP + Elixir, builds the site in production mode, and publishes the `_site` directory to GitHub Pages: